astrohart/MyFormsApp_ILMerge/MyFormsApp_ILMerge/README.md

 ##### Summary

 Overrides the current thread's CurrentUICulture property for all resource lookups using this strongly typed resource class.

+<a name='P-MyFormsApp_ILMerge-Properties-Resources-Error_CannotSetupLogging'></a>
+### Error_CannotSetupLogging `property`

+##### Summary

+Looks up a localized string similar to %APPNAME% failed to configure the infrastructure for producing a log file.

+The application will now close..

 <a name='P-MyFormsApp_ILMerge-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`